bifurcation/mimi-protocol/draft-barnes-mimi-protocol.md

 described in more detail in the syntax section.

-If Alice wants to add Bob, her client generates an MLS commit with a `ParticipantListPatch` proposal adding Bob as a participant and `Add` proposals for each of Bob's clients; and an MLS Welcome message including Bob's clients.
+If Alice wants to add Bob, her client generates an MLS commit with a `AppSync` proposal adding Bob as a participant and `Add` proposals for each of Bob's clients; and an MLS Welcome message including Bob's clients.
 Between Alice's client and Alice's provider they also must insure Alice's provider (which is the hub for this room) has the GroupInfo and ratchet tree for the room if the commit is accepted.
 If the hub provider accepts this "commit bundle", it will forward (fan out) the commit to the current members of the MLS group, and forward a welcome message to any new MLS clients just added to the group.

 Note that there are other ways for Bob to eventually participate in the room, but the method just dicsussed is the most straightforward and is preferred.
-Alice could commit a `ParticipantListPatch` just adding Bob as an inactive participant, and may need to if she cannot obtain KeyPackages for Bob's clients (for example, if she is waiting for consent from Bob), but Alice should not expect another participant, Bob, or some provider to
+Alice could commit a `AppSync` just adding Bob as an inactive participant, and may need to if she cannot obtain KeyPackages for Bob's clients (for example, if she is waiting for consent from Bob), but Alice should not expect another participant, Bob, or some provider to